NASA-AMMOS/BSL/docs/api/Developer_Guide.md

 - [CHKVOID(cond)](@ref CHKVOID) when the function has an `void` return type
 - [CHKFALSE(cond)](@ref CHKFALSE) when the function has an `bool` return type

-# Enums
+# Enumerations

-Enums with explicit values must be justified with citations, for example the declarations of @ref BSL_BundleBlockTypeCode_e.
+Enumerations with explicit values must be justified with citations, for example the declarations of @ref BSL_BundleBlockTypeCode_e.
 Otherwise, they should not be given values.

-Whenever possible, enums starting with zero should be avoided (since many variables default to zero, we want to avoid the case of matching an enum variant with an uninitialized, zeroed-out, value)
+Whenever possible, enum values starting with zero should be avoided (since many variables default to zero, we want to avoid the case of matching an enum variant with an uninitialized, zeroed-out, value)

-Enums should be `typedef`-ed with a `_e` suffix.
+Enumerations should be `typedef`-ed with a `_e` suffix.
 Enum values should be full `SCREAMING_CASE` matching the name of the struct.
 @verbatim
 typedef enum {